danielhuang/cotton/README.md

 ## Using as part of CI/CD?

 In order to use Cotton, you have 2 options:
-- Commit the binary to the repository, working similarly to commiting Yarn 2+ (recommended)
+- Commit the binary to the repository, working similarly to committing Yarn 2+ (recommended)
 - Download Cotton on-demand as part of the build process

 If the binary is committed to the repository, use `./cotton` instead of `cotton`.